 Annual Wellness Exam: Annual Wellness exams are required from a licensed veterinarian with documentation of proper health care protocols including current rabies vaccination, kennel cough vaccine, other veterinarian recommended immunizations, and finding of no worms, ticks or fleas.

-Annual Parasite Prevention: Receipts for the purchase of an annual quantify of flea, tick and worm protection.
+Annual Parasite Prevention: Receipts for the purchase of an annual quantity of flea, tick and worm protection.

-Renter’s Insurance: Current renter insurance policy with specific acknowledgement of liability coverage for the pet.
+Renter’s Insurance: Current renter insurance policy with specific acknowledgment of liability coverage for the pet.

 Food and Water: Pet Owners shall provide adequate food and water that is accessible to their pets in their unit.
 Tenant agrees not to leave any pet food or water outside of the unit.